WWE Fastlane 2019: Start time, how to watch, full match card and more

 Start times

 Fastlane 2019 takes place in Cleveland, Ohio this Sunday.
-The show starts at 4 p.m.
+The Kickoff show starts at 3 p.m.
+PT and the show proper starts at 4 p.m.
 PT.
 If you're a WWE Network subscriber -- at $9.99 per month, but free for one month for new subscribers -- you can watch it live for free.
 Otherwise you'll need to contact your local cable provider and pay a separate fee to watch.
 The Kickoff Show will start at 3 p.m.
 PT on WWE's YouTube channel and the WWE Network.

 Match card